Blog · Review Essay · Last reviewed June 25, 2026

 Read in 2026, the book has become more relevant, not less.
 Generative AI has made automation discourse more intense because the affected tasks are now visibly cognitive, linguistic, creative, and professional.
 The old comfort that only routine factory or clerical work was exposed no longer holds.

 Current labor evidence remains uneven, which makes Benanav's caution valuable.
 The OECD's 2023 employment outlook found little evidence so far of negative employment effects from AI, while also warning that adoption was still limited and that AI could reshape job quality, wages, and management.
-The ILO's 2023 study of generative AI similarly argued that the dominant near-term effect was likely augmentation rather than full occupation replacement, with clerical work especially exposed and effects shaped by policy, regulation, and social dialogue.
+The ILO's 2023 study of generative AI argued that the dominant near-term effect was likely augmentation rather than full occupation replacement, with clerical work especially exposed.
+A 2025 ILO working paper refined that exposure index using task-level data, expert input, and model predictions, reinforcing the need to distinguish occupation exposure from actual displacement.

 Those findings do not mean AI is harmless.
 They mean the job apocalypse frame is too blunt.
 The more immediate dangers are task erosion, junior-role collapse, skill loss, intensified monitoring, synthetic competition, lower bargaining power, and firms using the credible threat of automation to discipline workers before full automation exists.